 This route has a lot lower risk for those involved.
 The other upside is you will have a lot of people with interest in your prospective food truck and they may be more likely to give you referrals and opportunities down the road.

-What Not to Do When Financing A Food Truck:
+What Not to Do When Looking For Financing

-The “don’ts” can be just as important as the “dos” when it comes to financing a food truck business.
+The “don’ts” can be just as important as the “dos” when it comes to financing your food truck business.
 Here are three pieces of advice on the subject.

-Ideas are great but execution is everything.
-Don’t pursue financing a food truck if you don’t have a working concept.
+Second, ideas are great but execution is everything.
+Don’t pursue financing if you don’t have a working concept.